 Tapping Export Topic first presents you with a list of the topics you have created: tap the title of the one you would like to export.
 If you have more than one collection, you will be prompted to choose a collection, and then to choose from the topics in that collection.
 An alternative to exporting a single topic is to export the whole collection: to do this, select All topics in collection at the top of the list of topics.

 This sends the topic in Special Sentences format, including text, pictures and sounds.
 The recipient will only be able to read and edit it if they have installed Special Sentences on their device.
-This is the only format that can be imported back into Special Sentences.
+This is the only format that can be imported directly back into Special Sentences.

-To import a topic or collection previously exported via email, you need to view the email in an email app on the importing device, and tap on the attachment in the email message.
-This will automatically open the Sharing view in Special Sentences and ask you to confirm importing the data.
-You will be offered the choice of creating a new collection containing just that topic, or adding the topic (or replacing an existing topic) in any of your existing collections.
-If the attachment is in PDF format, it will not be opened in Special Sentences, but if you have a PDF reader installed on your device you will be able to open it in that.
+If you exported a single topic, you have the choice of creating as a new collection containing just that topic, or adding the topic (or replacing an existing topic) in any of your existing collections.
+If the attachment is in Special Stories instead of Special Sentences format, then the Special Stories app will be opened instead (assuming installed).
+If the attachment is in PDF format, and you have a PDF reader installed on your device (e.g. Apple Books or iBooks) you will be able to open it in that.

 Tapping the Import topic button directly and choosing the Use email option, will pop up a message reminding you to use an email app instead.